 It’s a popular chart; we’ve used it on this blog several times and in last week’s panel discussion.
 You can see clearly how it supports the idea of “voice shrinkage”.
 The report also includes the statement that 35% of all interactions are now on “digital” channels and the bold prediction that “digital interactions will overtake voice by the end of 2016”.

 But consider this: It is possible that the chart and prediction are both correct without voice shrinkage.
 How?
 Because the whole pie is growing!

 Many analyst reports echo the claim that total interactions are increasing.
 (The Dimension Data report mentioned above said 74% of call centers surveyed expected such an increase.)
-There are several factors that may be contributing to this “Interaction Inflation”.
+There are several factors that may be contributing to “Interaction Inflation”.
 The next few sections look at them one at a time.

 1) More Ecommerce